md-xzf/traderdaddy/README.md

 Features:
 - New trading style, sell orders always target a profitable price point
-- Sells with a corresponding buy are never removed unless done manually
+- Sells with a corresponding buy are never removed unless cancelled manually
 - Reduced rate of accumulation
 - Improved performance